The basic concept of how air purifiers work is quite simple. We start with the need for every household to have a high indoor air quality.

 It needs to be powered by a whopping 85W power source to do that; most air purifiers draw about 40 or 50W of power.

-These specialized filters usually don’t need additional HEPA or activated charcoal filters to assist them when it comes to cleaning the indoor air.
+These specialized filters usually don’t need additional HEPA or activated charcoal filters to assist them in cleaning the indoor air.
 In some cases, that can mean an increased CADR rating, but that’s not a rule.

 Simple Inner Workings Of Air Filters

 Purifiers are not complex devices.
 How air purifiers work is just by combining a fan and a series of filters.
-Compared to most HVAC devices, such as air conditioners and heaters, they are pretty straight-forward devices that don’t need an expert in order to handle properly.
+Compared to most HVAC devices, such as air conditioners and heaters, they are pretty straight-forward devices that don’t need an expert to handle them properly.
+You can check the list of air purifiers that work the best here.